Margaret Jane Radin

-Margaret Jane Radin (born 1941) is the Henry King Ransom Professor of Law, emerita, at the University of Michigan Law School by vocation, and a flutist by avocation.
+Margaret Jane Radin (born 1941) is an American legal scholar.
+She is the Henry King Ransom Professor of Law, emerita, at the University of Michigan Law School by vocation, and a flutist by avocation.
 Radin has held law faculty positions at University of Toronto, University of Michigan, Stanford University, University of Southern California, and University of Oregon, and has been a faculty visitor at Harvard University, Princeton University, University of California at Berkeley, and New York University.
 Radin's best known scholarly work explores the basis and limits of property rights and contractual obligation.
 She has also contributed significantly to feminist legal theory, legal and political philosophy, and the evolution of law in the digital world.
 At the same time, she has continued to perform and study music.

 In addition to her books, Radin is the author of many frequently-cited articles and book chapters, two of which are on a list of 100 most cited legal articles of all time, and many of which have been reprinted in textbooks and anthologies.
 She founded and was the inaugural director of Stanford's Program in Law, Science & Technology, and was the inaugural Microsoft Fellow at Princeton's Program in Law, Science and Public Affairs.
 Among other honors, she has been elected to the American Academy of Arts and Sciences.